Mary Chapin Carpenter + Emily Barker - Barbican Theatre, London (15/05/18)

 I’m slightly embarrassed to say that my last visit to The Barbican for a gig was to see The Jayhawks headline the Beyond Nashville Festival in late 2001 (who remembers that one?).
 I was way up in the gods that night but from my seat in the stalls in 2018 (boy time sure does fly) I was in prime position as Mary and her three-piece band strolled on stage.
 A combination of piano, guitar and drums seemed a little odd at first glance and Mary would reference the lack of a bass player and half a drummer later in the show.
 Why half a drummer?
 Well, Nate Barnes played a very small five-piece kit sitting on a box which doubled as the kick drum (Nate is probably best known for his day job in rock act Rose Hill Drive).
 Knoxville, Tennessee guitarist Johnny Duke (Little Big Town) and long-serving pianist Jon Carroll completed the band.

 With just a few gentle colour washes and a set of fairy lights for company, it was obvious that tonight was all about the songs and the performances as ‘Heroes and Heroines’ was delivered with stately grace.
-Having picked up his ‘Intersections’ box set recently Bruce Hornsby hasn’t been very far from the RGM stereo lately and the interaction between Carroll’s piano and Duke’s mandolin during ‘Why Walk When You Can Fly’ bought to mind Hornsby’s early work with The Range which is no bad thing.
+Having picked up his ‘Intersections’ box set recently Bruce Hornsby hasn’t been very far from the RGM stereo lately and the interaction between Carroll’s piano and Duke’s mandolin during ‘Why Walk When You Can Fly’ brought to mind Hornsby’s early work with The Range which is no bad thing.
 Mary had the crowd eating out of her hand from the get-go as applause often greeted song intros as they began to take shape, nor did she have any issues dealing with a, probably good-natured, heckler requesting something or other but, like Mary, I had no clue what he said.
 Mary is touring in support of her recent ‘Sometimes Just The Sky’ release on which she has revisited songs from throughout her thirty-year career and one of the standouts of tonight’s set was ‘Superman’ a song from the album that was originally only considered B-side material but has been granted a new life.
 It’s now earned a place as a set highlight and was one of many songs that showcased the prowess of guitarist Johnny Duke who added gentle colour when required and slipped in the odd nicely placed solo, but then he is filling some pretty big shoes.
-The show was by now on a steadily upward trajectory as Mary and the band gave an object lesson in how to pace a set list, starting with her more thoughtful and heartfelt material before kicking things up a gear or three with guaranteed crowd pleasers ‘Passionate Kisses’ and ‘I Feel Lucky’ before a closing, and quite superb, solo performance of ‘I Have A Need For Solitude’ bought the evening to a gentle close.
+The show was by now on a steadily upward trajectory as Mary and the band gave an object lesson in how to pace a set list, starting with her more thoughtful and heartfelt material before kicking things up a gear or three with guaranteed crowd-pleasers ‘Passionate Kisses’ and ‘I Feel Lucky’ before a closing, and quite superb, solo performance of ‘I Have A Need For Solitude’ brought the evening to a gentle close.

 The Barbican Theatre is a really nice venue which I will hopefully frequent a bit more often in the future.
 If performers of the quality of Mary Chapin Carpenter and Emily Barker are in the area then I very much doubt it’ll be another seventeen years before my next visit.